 Do you have ammonia in your medicine cabinet?
 If so, then congratulations – half the case is done!

-How to use: Dissolve 1 tablespoon per litre of water and treat the surface with a wet cloth.
+How to use: Dissolve 1 tablespoon per liter of water and treat the surface with a wet cloth.
 And if you do not want to climb into the alcohol and dirt with your hands, use a sprayer.
 Leave the cupboards for 20 minutes and wash off all with warm water.

 Nuances: Be sure to work with gloves and open windows!
 A couple of drops of essential oil will help you get rid of the unpleasant smell.

 If a box of unnecessary mustard powder has been dusting in your wardrobe for a long time, you are wasting your time neglecting such a valuable tool.
-It is an excellent multifunctional cleaner, including for kitchen cupboards, tiles, sinks and appliances.
+It is an excellent multifunctional cleaner, including for kitchen cupboards, tiles, sinks, and appliances.

 How to use: You don’t even have to dilute the mixture – just powder the previously wet surfaces.
 Wait 10 minutes and remove the mustard with a dry cloth.
 Most of the plaque should stay on it.